-For simplification, the temperature sensor plus the ADC transfer function is rewritten in Equation 1-2.
+For simplification, the temperature sensor plus the ADC transfer function is rewritten in Equation 2.

-$$Temperature(^{\circ}C) = \frac{ADCcode \times 503.975}{1024} - 273.15$$ Equation 1-2
+$$Temperature(^{\circ}C) = \frac{ADCcode \times 503.975}{1024} - 273.15$$ Equation 2

-System Monitor also provides a digital averaging function that allows a user to average up to 256 individual temperature-sensor measurements to produce a reading (see "ADC Channel Averaging (4Ah and 4Bh)," page 31).
+System Monitor also provides a digital averaging function that allows a user to average up to 256 individual temperature-sensor measurements to produce a reading (see ADC Channel Averaging (4Ah and 4Bh), page 27).
 Averaging the sensor measurements helps generate a noise-free and repeatable measurement.
-The result of a temperature reading is placed in the output data registers at address 00h on the DRP (see "Register File Interface," page 18).
+The result of a temperature reading is placed in the output data registers at address 00h on the DRP (see Register File Interface, page 14).
 The full ADC transfer function describes temperatures outside the FPGA operating temperature range.
-This does not mean that the FPGA is operational at these temperatures (refer to Virtex-5 FPGA Data Sheet for temperature specifications).
-System Monitor is operational over a temperature range of -40°C to +125°C on all parts.
+This does not mean that the FPGA is operational at these temperatures (refer to Virtex-6 FPGA Data Sheet for temperature specifications).
+System Monitor is operational over a temperature range of -40°C to +125°C on all parts irrespective of grade.

-Figure 5: Temperature Sensor Transfer Function
+Figure 5: Ideal Temperature Sensor Transfer Function

-The on-chip temperature sensor has a maximum-measurement error of $\pm 4^{\circ}$ C. Monitoring FPGA on-chip temperature avoids functional and irreversible failures by ensuring critical operating temperatures are not exceeded.
+The on-chip temperature sensor has a maximum-measurement error of $\pm 4^{\circ}$ C over a range of -40° C to $+125^{\circ}$ C. Monitoring FPGA on-chip temperature avoids functional and irreversible failures by ensuring critical operating temperatures are not exceeded.